Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

 Would you like to know how to get the funding you need for your school or district?
 Great news – we can help!

-Whether you’re an experienced grant writer or have never written a grant before, you’ll learn something new in this valuable edWebinar.
+Whether you’re an experienced grant writer or have never written a grant before, learn something new in this valuable edWebinar.
 Tune in to gain the critical insight necessary to develop an effective technology proposal for a variety of funding sources – E-rate, grant, or otherwise.
 Our presenters will help you communicate key details grant agencies and other funding institutions look for when considering technology funding proposals and identify crucial factors every school district should know to help you capture part of the billion-dollar funding pie.
-Join this team of seasoned E-rate and EdTech gurus and get the inside scoop on all the emerging E-rate issues sure to affect you and your school or district.
+Watch this team of seasoned E-rate and EdTech gurus and get the inside scoop on all the emerging E-rate issues sure to affect you and your school or district.
 Come away empowered with the knowledge to make the best decisions and forward-thinking plans for your institution!